Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue and Dr. Athanasios Pallis

 Port holding.
 An entity, commonly private that owns or leases port terminals in a variety of locations.
 It is also known as a port terminal operator.

-Transnational terminal holding companies are grouped into three categories:
+Transnational terminal holding companies are grouped into three categories, with some companies showing a more hybrid nature:

-• Independent stevedores.
+- Pure stevedores.
 Port terminal operators that expanded into new markets to replicate their expertise in terminal operations and to diversify their revenue geographically.
 PSA International, with headquarters in Singapore, is the largest global terminal operator coming from a stevedore background, followed by Hutchison Ports, with headquarters in Hong Kong.
 Stevedores account for about 50% of the hectares controlled by terminal operators worldwide.
+In recent years, many of these companies have moved beyond terminal operations by investing in (inland) logistics service provision.
+Examples include DP World’s strategy to transition from a global terminal operator to a global logistics service provider, and PSA’s move into logistics through the creation of PSA Cargo Solutions and PSA BDP.
+The latter delivers cargo solutions for global supply chains and was created after the take-over of BDP International.

-• Maritime shipping companies.
+- Maritime shipping companies.
 Invested in port terminal facilities to help support their core maritime shipping business.
 In many cases, hybrid structures are formed with separate business units or sister companies active in liner shipping or terminal operations.
 The terminal facilities can be operated on a single-user dedicated base or alternatively also be open to third-party shipping lines.
-APM Terminals, a Maersk Line sister company, is the largest global terminal operator from a maritime shipping background.
+APM Terminals, a Maersk Line sister company, is one of the largest global terminal operators from a maritime shipping background.
 Shipping lines account for about 31% of the hectares controlled by terminal operators worldwide.

-• Financial holdings.
-Include various financial interests ranging from investment banks and retirement funds to sovereign wealth funds attracted by the port terminal sector as an asset class, and with revenue generation potential.
+- Financial holdings.
+Include various financial interests ranging from investment banks and retirement funds to sovereign wealth funds attracted by the port terminal sector as an asset class and with revenue generation potential.
 The majority have an indirect management approach, acquiring an asset stake, and leaving the existing operator to take care of the operations.
 Others will directly manage the terminal assets through a parent company.
-DP World, a branch of the Dubai World sovereign wealth fund, is the largest global terminal operator coming from a financial background.
 The main reason why financial holding companies became interested in having port terminal assets in their portfolio is that they were perceived to have a high-value proposition.
 Holdings account for about 19% of the hectares controlled by terminal operators worldwide.

 The setting up of specialized terminal operating companies is not a recent phenomenon.
 Many ports in Europe and the United States had already been awarded to local cargo handling companies through concessions and lease agreements.
 Because they were relatively small and locally based, with only a few exceptions, they did not participate in the global growth of concession awards opportunities.
 The exceptions were Stevedore Services of America (SSA), already active in several US West Coast Ports, which obtained concessions to operate facilities in Panama and several other smaller ports in Central America; Eurogate, a joint company formed by terminal handling companies from Bremen and Hamburg and Contship Italia, that obtained concessions in Italy and Morocco.